Painting contractors in

 Licensing Requirements

 Colorado does not require state licensing for painters.
-However, contractors performing work over $500 must register as Home Improvement Contractors with the state and obtain a business license.
-No exam required but must provide proof of insurance and bonding.
+However, Aurora requires a business license and contractors performing work over $2000 must register with the city.
+No specific trade exam required for painting work.

 Permit Requirements